Therapy Gives Space to Heal

 At Glenda Myles Embodied Wellness, we understand the challenges you're facing, and we're here to help.
-Our approach combines the best of mindfulness-based psychotherapy, trauma-informed therapeutic yoga, and applied polyvagal theory to support you on your journey to healing and self-discovery.
+We integrate mindfulness-based psychotherapy, therapeutic yoga, and nervous system science to create a unique healing journey tailored to you.

 Welcome!